Enterwell/ChangelogManager/Enterwell.CI.Changelog.DevOpsExtension/README.md

 # Introduction

-`Changelog.DevOpsTask` is a project that contains the extension developed for the Azure DevOps containing one task called **Merge Changelog**.
+`Changelog.DevOpsExtension` is a project that contains the extension developed for the Azure DevOps containing one task called **Merge Changelog**.
 Task to merge changes into a changelog file.

 ## Table of contents